Gandolfo Gardens 'Memorial Service' protest event

 Named after the first Mayor of the area, the S Gandolfo Gardens on the West side of beautiful Moreland station feature soaring flowering gums, homes for possums, wattlebirds, lorikeets, magpies and hordes of other native wildlife.
 The remains of an Indigenous Canoe Tree is memorialized in a seating area.
 On the other side, majestic palm trees and many other mature native trees and shrubs further contribute to neighbourhood amenity and the lungs of the planet.
 These gardens, along with Moreland station, the signal box, footbridge and surrounding houses form the Moreland Station Precinct, an area of local historical and architectural significance to the City of Moreland.

 Incredibly, the Level Crossing Removal Authority (or Project) has now determined, with no public consultation on the subject whatsoever, to chainsaw away the trees in the Gandolfo Gardens and quite possibly the trees on the opposite side to store their SkyRail building materials and equipment.
-This decimation is likely to happen in the next few months.
-The Upfield train line will also be out of action for at least 3 months.

 How dare this government-appointed authority decide to destroy a much-loved community park!
 These are perfectly healthy, lovely trees that you would think would already be protected under our existing laws.
 You would also assume that Heritage protection might count for something.
 Sadly, Tim Read, MP for Brunswick, has heard directly from LXRA/LXRP about these plans.